VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 called **Conference** by running the script **Install-Database.ps1** in the scripts folder.

+The projects in the solution use this database to store application data.
+The SQL-based message bus and event store also use this database.

 For scenario 5, you must create a SQL Azure database called **Conference** by running the script **Install-Database.ps1** in the scripts folder.